laderast/hugo_website/content/cvitae.md

 Association, which provides bioscience training for unemployed or under-employed professionals.

-**SERVICE ACCOMPLISHMENTS/APPOINTMENTS**
+**Service: Accomplishments/Appointments**

+Co-organizer (2019-) of the Portland R User Group.

-Currently serving on DMICE Assessment Planning committee, DMICE BCB Division committee DMICE BMI Curriculum Committee.
+Currently serving on DMICE Assessment Planning committee, DMICE BCB Division committee DMICE BMI Curriculum Committee, OHSU Computational Forum planning committee.

 Co-Founder of [BioData Club](https://biodata-club.github.io) group for students, postdocs, and staff at OHSU.
 Managed speakers, developed free workshops for students, and provided feedback for student presentations.
 BioData Club is currently at 109 members ranging from OHSU and PSU staff, faculty, students and postdocs, providing a unique opportunity to share information and provide peer mentoring to students across the organizations.